smpezert/staybae-server/README.md

 ## Overview

-This application acts as the server for the Staybae application.
+This codebase acts as the server for the Staybae application.
 It is built using Express JS using Typescript.

 ## Dependencies